ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

 metadata definition is attached to the derived data.
 Such custom CMOR tables are collected as part of the `ESMValTool core package
 <https://github.com/ESMValGroup/ESMValCore>`_.
 By default, the variable
-derivation will be applied only if not already available in the input data, but the derivation can be forced by setting the appropriate flag.
+derivation will be applied only if the variable is not already available in the input data, but the derivation can be forced by setting the appropriate flag.

 .. code-block:: yaml